alefbee/popcorn-archives/README.md

 3.  **Enriching the Data (`update`):** With the movies added, the `poparch update` command is run.
 It automatically finds all movies with missing details and fetches their genre, plot, and rating information from the OMDb API.
 4.  **Viewing Movie Details (`info`):** To see the newly fetched data, the user runs `poparch info` on a specific movie, displaying its detailed information card.
 5.  **Getting a Recommendation (`random --unwatched`):** Finally, looking for a movie to watch, the user runs `poparch random --unwatched` to get a suggestion for a great film they haven't seen yet.

 ## Features

--   🌐 **Rich Movie Details**: Fetch detailed movie information—including genre, director, plot, and ratings—from **The Movie Database (TMDb)**.
--   📝 **Watched Status Tracking**: Keep track of which movies you've seen with the `watch` and `unwatch` commands.
-Get random suggestions just from your unwatched list!
+### 🗂️ Collection Management
+-   **Flexible Importing**: Seamlessly build your collection by **scanning** directories of movie folders, **importing** from standard CSV files, or migrating your entire history from a **Letterboxd** ZIP export.
+-   **Personal Ratings & Watched Status**: Keep track of what you've seen with `watch`/`unwatch` and rate movies on a 1-10 scale with the `rate` command.
+Your Letterboxd ratings are imported automatically!
--   🔄 **Bulk Updates**: Fetch details for your entire collection at once.
-The process is robust, provides detailed progress, and gives a final summary of successes and failures.
+-   **Keep Your Archive Rich**: Use the `update` command to fetch rich metadata for your entire collection at once.
+The process is robust and provides a detailed summary of successes and failures.

+### 🔎 Discovery & Exploration
+-   **Smart & Interactive Info**: The powerful `info` command acts as your gateway to movie knowledge.
+It intelligently finds movies both locally and online, with interactive menus for ambiguous queries.
+-   **Advanced Search & Filtering**: Instantly search your local archive with a rich `search` command that can filter by title, `--actor`, `--director`, `--keyword`, and `--collection`.
+-   **Personalized Stats Dashboard**: Uncover insights into your collection and personal taste with the beautiful `stats` dashboard, which analyzes your top genres, favorite directors, and more.
--   🏷️ **Interactive Genre Filtering**: Use the `genre` command without arguments to get a dynamic, numbered list of all genres in your archive to choose from.
+-   **Interactive Genre Filtering**: Use the `genre` command without arguments to get a dynamic, numbered list of all genres in your archive to choose from.

--   ✅ **Flexible Movie Detection**: Intelligently scans your movie directories using common naming formats.
--   ✨ **Robust Error Handling**: Gracefully skips unparsable folders and handles network timeouts without crashing.
+### 🔧 Under the Hood
+-   **Rich Movie Details**: Fetches comprehensive movie information—including cast, runtime, collection, and IMDb links—from TMDb and caches it locally.
+-   **Robust & User-Friendly**: The application is designed to be resilient.
+It gracefully handles errors (like unparsable folder names) and provides clear, helpful feedback.
+-   **Persistent & Safe Storage**: Uses a standard user data directory for its SQLite database, ensuring your archive is safe and independent of the project folder.

 ## Installation & Configuration